UltimateMacro/Ultimate-Macro-New-Era/README.md

 * **YouTube Channel:** [@darksenn](https://www.youtube.com/@darksenn)
 * **GitHub Repository:** [DarksenDev/tds-macro](https://github.com/DarksenDev/tds-macro)

-*If you truly enjoy the macro and want to support my free work, you can donate [here](https://www.donationalerts.com/r/darksen1).
+*If you truly enjoy the macro and want to support darksenn, you can donate [here](https://www.donationalerts.com/r/darksen1).
 Any support is massively appreciated! :sparkling_heart:*